backdrop-contrib/notify/README.txt

 1. Extract the notify module directory, including all its subdirectories, into your sites/all/modules directory.

-2. Enable the notify module on the Administer >> Site building >> Modules page.
+2. Enable the notify module on the Modules list page.
    The database tables will be created automagically for you at this point.

-3. Modify permissions on the Administer >> Users >> Permissions page.
+3. Modify permissions on the People >> Permissions page.

-4. Go to Administer >> Content >> Notification settings and modify the settings to your liking.
+4. Find the module in the Modules list page and click the Configuration link to edit the settings to your liking.
+You can also navigate directly to admin/config/notify.

    Note: e-mail updates can only happen as frequently as the cron is setup to.
    Check your cron settings.